 - other aspects of backcountry rescue

-Winter travel in the Colorado Rockies and beyond demands a strong knowledge of the following in order to appropriately asses and manage risk.
+Additionally, winter travel in the Colorado Rockies and beyond demands a strong knowledge of the following items in order to appropriately asses and manage risk.

-Participants should be prepared to travel in backcountry terrain by ski or splitboard (or snowshoe, if no other option).
-The course takes place in mountainous terrain at altitude in potentially inclement weather.
-Registration is required.
-Some personal items are provided by the participant; see the “to bring” tab.
-Register with the accompanying calendar, call (970) 949-9111, or use our contact page to register or for more information.
+Students should be prepared to travel in backcountry terrain by ski or splitboard (or snowshoe, if no other option).
+The course takes place in mountainous terrain, at altitude, possibly in harsh weather.
+As a result, we urge that students come prepared for unfavorable conditions.
+Suggestions for attire are located in the “to bring” tab.

 WHAT TO BRING

 - Clinometer (slope meter, also available on compasses)

 - Complete ski, split board or snowshoe equipment, including boots, poles, etc